benoitgrelard/github-stars-tagger/README.md

 # github-stars-organiser
-A chrome extension to organise your github starred repos
+A Google Chrome extension to organise your github starred repositories